clij/clij2-docs/development.md

 ```

 ### Interface HasClassifiedInputOutput
-This interface is uses to describe input and output [image types](https://clij.github.io/clij2-docs/md/image_types/).
+This interface is used to describe input and output [image types](https://clij.github.io/clij2-docs/md/image_types/).
 It is optional, but needs to be provided so that the plugin shows up in the user interface of the [clij-assistant](https://clij.github.io/assistant).
 Typical image types are `Image`, `Binary Image` and `Label Image`.
 Furthermore, it can be `Matrix`, `Vector` and `Pointlist`.